Hymenophyllum australe: Description

 Hymenophyllum australe are rupestral or epiphytic ferns.
 The rhizomes are long-creeping, fine (typically 0.2-0.5 mm in diameter), branched and possess bare scattered hairs typically clustered near the base of the stipe.
 Stomata are absent.

 Characteristic of the Hymenophyllum genus, the sori are terminal on segments (see sketch below) and encompass a two-lipped indusium (protective cover), which often has notched margins.
 The sori are numerous and borne singly or paired.
 The receptacle is short and enclosed within indusial flaps.
 The species is homosporous, with spores trilete, greenish and slightly roughened.

 The stipes are winged almost to the base, often crinkled and emanate at intervals along the rhizome.
-The fronds are dark green, dull and membranous, ranging in size from 38–210 mm long; they are triangular to ovate in shape and pinnate to tripinnate.
+The fronds are dark green, dull and membranous, ranging in size from 38 to 210 mm long; they are triangular to ovate in shape and pinnate to tripinnate.
 The rachises are winged, glabrous, dark brown proximally and pale brown distally.
 The ultimate lamina segments are narrowly oblong and have a spreading finger-like appearance; the margins are entire, with each ultimate segment containing a single conspicuous vein.